kinners00/bolt/documentation/bolt_examples.md

 Write a Bolt plan to orchestrate the deployment of a package resource using the Chocolatey provider.
 Plans allow you to run more than one task with a single command, compute values for the input to a task, process the results of tasks, or make decisions based on the result of running a task.

-Before you create your bolt plan, you'll need to create the correct folder structure to store it.
-The `site-modules` directory is where you will add local code and modules.
+Before you create your bolt plan, you'll need to create the correct folder structure in order to store it.
+The `site-modules` directory is where you will add all local code and modules.
 Inside the `site-modules` directory, you'll need to create a local module directory named `puppet_choco_tap` and add a `plans` subdirectory.

-After the next few labs, your folder tree should look like this:
+After the next few labs, your site-module folder tree should look like this:

 ```
 bolt_choco_example